 Part 1: Who are we?

-It’s a time of year that many companies are urgently preparing for next year’s new product or even new company “launch” or “re-launch.”
+It’s December and a time of year when many companies are urgently preparing for next year’s new product or even new company “launch” or “re-launch.”
 Although THE BRAND is a topic frequently mentioned in these meetings and conversations, much less frequently is there a consensus of what the brand is, what it means, or if and how, (much less why) it’s significant.

 A brand is a strategic asset …arguably the most important asset a business will ever possess.
 Every segment of every market has Premium Players.
 Even when products and functionality are marginally distinguishing.
 Even in markets characterized by their dirt cheap pricing.
 The Premium Players possess brand equity their competitors don’t have.
 And that equity can be built and developed just like an investment portfolio.